 Asset Holdings Council has approximately 219kms of pathways located within the road reserve across the Local Government Area (LGA).
 These include approximately 140kms of traditional footpaths and 79kms of shared paths.
 Desired Level of Service Statement all pathways being maintained in a satisfactory, or better, condition; all of the missing links documented in the PSC Pathway Plan Maps to be constructed in a prioritised order; pathway gradients (slope) meet Disability Access standards; improved accessibility at all buildings, parks, and facilities; the inclusion of additional way-finding signage; increased pathway width for the use of scooters for the aged.
 Available Data Asset data are stored in the Council centralised assets and accounting system called Authority and are mapped in Council's GIS.
 Asset Data: Area, material type, condition rating and fair value.
 Calculations for fair value and depreciation has been completed in Asset Valuer Pro (APV).

-Last Condition Survey The data gained from the risk mitigation inspection undertaken in February 2019 was used for asset condition.

-General Assessment of Condition Condition Rating % Pathway \$CRC (based on lineal metres)

-1 Near Perfect 16 \$14,693,597

-2 Good 19 \$16,446,961

-3 Satisfactory 57 \$37,500,712

-4 Very Poor 7 \$4,848,217

-5 Unserviceable 0 \$50,220

-Total 100 \$73,539,707

-Main Findings Risk inspection, undertaken in accordance with the Council's Assessment and Maintenance of Footpath and Cycleway Policy based on Statewide Mutual Best Practice Guidelines, is used to determine the condition rating.
+Last Condition Survey e data gained from February 2019 was • nspection undertaken dition.
+General Assessment of Condition Co ondition Rating % Pathway (based on lineal metres) \$CRC 1 Near Perfect 16 \$14,693,597 2 Good 19 \$16,446,961 3 Satisfactory 57 \$37,500,712 4 Very Poor 7 \$4,848,217 5 Unserviceable 0 \$50,220 Total 100 \$73,539,707 Main Findings Risk inspection, undertaken in accordance with the Council's Assessment and Maintenance of Footpath and Cycleway Policy based on Statewide Mutual Best Practice Guidelines, is used to determine the condition rating.
 The PSC Pathways Strategy Maps will guide future pathway construction locations.
-Construction of new paths is dependent on grant funding

-and Council allocated funding.
+Construction of new paths is dependent on grant funding and Council allocated funding.